UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 Decision
 ^^^^^^^^
-The string within :code:`titleInfo/title` can easily translate to the `dcterms:title` property.
+The string within :code:`titleInfo/title` can easily translate to the :code:`dcterms:title` property.
 In the case below, the single title value given is a supplied value (since there is no writing on the actual resource to transcribe).
 This shows the inconsistency with which :code:`@supplied="yes"` is used.